bu-cisl/wgpu-ssnp/README.md

 We thank Jiabei Zhu, Hao Wang, and Lei Tian for developing the original SSNP-IDT model and releasing the PyCUDA implementation.
 Special thanks to [Mitchell Gilmore](https://github.com/mitch-gilmore) and [Jeffrey Alido](https://github.com/jeffreyalido) for their support and feedback throughout the project.
-We also acknowledge [Elie Michel](https://github.com/eliemichel) for the WebGPU-Cpp library, which served as the foundation for the C++ backend, and [Photopea](https://github.com/photopea/UTIF.js) for the UTIF.js library used for TIFF decoding.
+We also acknowledge [Elie Michel](https://github.com/eliemichel) for the WebGPU-Cpp library, which served as the foundation for the C++ backend